keml-group/keml.analysis/ReadMe.md

 This CSV file holds a Message Part and a Knowledge Part where it gives statistics per Conversation Partner.
 The Message Part gives counts for sends and receives, as well as interruptions.
 The Knowledge Part counts PreKnowledge and New information, split into Facts and Instructions.
-It also counts repetitions and recusrsive edges.
+It also counts repetitions and recursive edges.

 ![Example General Statistics](doc/example-general-csv.png)